boazbk/tcs/lec_11_running_time.md

 In the definition of time complexity, we count the number of times a line is _executed_, not the number of lines in the program.
 For example, if a NAND-TM program $P$ has 20 lines, and on some input $x$  it takes a 1,000 iterations of its loop before it halts, then the number of lines executed on this input is 20,000.

 To make this count meaningful, we use the "vanilla" flavors of NAND-TM and NAND-RAM, "unpacking" any syntactic sugar.
 For example, if a NAND-TM program $P$ contains a line with the syntactic sugar  `foo = MACRO(bar)` where `MACRO` is some macro/function that is defined elsewhere using 100 lines of vanilla NAND-TM, then executing this line counts as executing 100 steps rather than a single one.

+The relaxation of considering only "sufficiently large" $n$'s is not very important but it is convenient since it allows us to avoid dealing explicitly with un-interesting "edge cases".
+In most cases we will anyway be interested in determining running time only up to constant and even polynomial factors.
+Note that we can always compute a function on a finite number of inputs using a lookup table.
 :::

 Unlike the notion of computability, the exact running time can be a function of the model we use.
 However, it turns out that if we only care about "coarse enough" resolution (as will most often be the case) then the choice of the model,  whether it is NAND-RAM, NAND-TM, or Turing or RAM machines of various flavors,  does not matter.
 (This is known as the _extended_ Church-Turing Thesis).
 Nevertheless, to be concrete, we will use NAND-RAM programs as our "default" computational model for measuring time, which is why we say that $F$ is computable in $T(n)$ time without any qualifications, or write $TIME(T(n))$ without any subscript, we mean that this holds with respect to NAND-RAM machines.